 Kicking Cancers Ass since 2003

 Tomorrows Children's Fund was there for me during my battle with pediatric cancer, now it is my turn to return the favor.
 Please help me and my team of Cancer Cowboys reach our goal this year, so that Tomorrows Children's Fund will be able to assist families effected by pediatric cancer for years to come.

 Are there times in life I think about what could have happened if I was never diagnosed with cancer, OF COURSE!
 If I could go back to that day and start over without having cancer would I, you bet your butt I would.
 But the truth of the matter is you cannot change the past, and I cannot change that I had cancer...But what WE can do is help change the future!
-By donating today we might not be able to cure cancer, but what we can do it help a family pay its mortgage, their electric bill, or even provide gas money, also we can help provide a child with a handheld device to get him through longs days of chemo.
-So help me help others by joining my team, Scott's Cancer Cowboys for the Tomorrows Children's Fund 5K and Family Mile, or if you cannot make the date or prefer not to run just donate to the cause.
+By donating today, we might not be able to cure cancer, but what we can do is help a family pay the mortgage, their electric bill, or even provide gas money, also we can help provide a child with a handheld device to get him through longs days of chemo.
+So help me help others by joining my team, Scott's Cancer Cowboys for the Tomorrows Children's Fund 5K and Family Mile, or if you cannot make the date or prefer not to run, just donate to the cause.
 The run will be taking place Sunday, June 24, 2018.